LightBuzz/HoloGraphic-Shop/README.md

 * Place a TV on a wall and watch a video.
 * Place a desk on the floor and move nearby.
 * Place a Stereo on a desk and turn on the music.

+# Microsoft Azure

+The Microsoft Azure backend infrastructure includes the data and the HTTPS web API endpoints.

+More information to be added soon.